Approximately 20% of our current senior school girls receive some form of financial assistance to attend CLSG.

 Please also be aware that any additional costs above the basic tuition fee, such as trips, travel to school, lunches or uniform costs, are not covered by these awards.

 About a year before your daughter would be due to join us we will start the admissions process for her year group and at this point, all registered girls will need to submit a bursary application form (please refer to the documents at the bottom of this page to see a sample form and guidance notes).

 To make your application, you complete the form and send it back to us with your supporting documentation.
 Your daughter will sit exactly the same entrance examinations as non-bursary candidates and if we make her an offer, we will let you know at that point whether or not we are able to offer you any financial assistance and if so, how much.

 Are bursaries automatically awarded to candidates whose financial circumstances meet your criteria?

-The amount of funding we have available is limited and so unfortunately we are not always able to offer bursaries to every candidate who passes our academic entrance exams and whose bursary application meets our criteria.
+We are fortunate to have a generous bursary scheme, but the amount of funding we have available is limited and so unfortunately we are not always able to offer bursaries to every candidate who passes our academic entrance exams and whose bursary application meets our criteria.
 Bursaries are awarded in line with the candidates’ academic ranking after the admissions processes are completed.
 Therefore some bursary candidates may only be offered a standard fee paying place.
 If this is the case, the candidate will be placed on a bursary waiting list and offered assistance should any funding become available.

 If you have questions or concerns about bursaries, please contact Robert Woodvine in the Finance Office (firstname.lastname@example.org).